liufengyun/capability-thesis/slides/slides.md

 Problem of Effect Polymorphism
 --------------------

-How to express *effect-polymorphic* functions with minimal syntactical overhead?
+How to express *effect-polymorphic* functions with minimal syntactic overhead and the least verbosity in type signature?

 The Glory of Capability-Base Effect Systems
 --------------------

-No additional annotations in neither typing nor terms!
+No changes in code, minor change in type signature.

 ```Scala
 // (A => B) -> List[A] => List[B]